 ARTICLE IV – TERMINATION AND EFFECT OF TERMINATION

 (a) Without Cause.
-Settlor may terminate this Agreement, without cause, upon 30 days advance written notice to Merchant.
+Settlor or Card Associations may terminate this Agreement, without cause, upon 30 days advance written notice to Merchant.

 ARTICLE V – MISCELLANEOUS

 - 5.1 Account Monitoring.
 Merchant acknowledges that Settlor will monitor Merchant’s daily deposit activity.
 Settlor may upon reasonable grounds suspend disbursement of Merchant's funds for any reasonable period of time required to investigate suspicious or unusual deposit activity.
 Settlor will make good faith efforts to notify Merchant promptly following suspension.
 Neither Bank nor ISO is liable to Merchant for any loss, either direct or indirect, which Merchant may attribute to any suspension of funds disbursement.

 - 5.2 Forms.
 Merchant will use only the forms or modes of transmission of Sales Drafts and Credit Vouchers that are provided or approved in advance by Bank, and Merchant may not use such forms other than in connection with card transactions.